willhbr/willhbr.github.io/_posts/2025/2025-12-24-my-website-broke-and-you-wont-believe-why.md

 So it works locally, but doesn't work on the live site.

-I run the site locally in a container and install all the dependencies through the [`github-pages`][gh-pages-gem], which should track the exact version of Jekyll and of all the available plugins, so my local version should be exactly the same as the live one.
+I run the site locally in a container and install all the dependencies through the [`github-pages`][gh-pages-gem] gem, which should track the exact version of Jekyll and of all the available plugins, so my local version should be exactly the same as the live one.

 [gh-pages-gem]: https://github.com/github/pages-gem